austin-cheng98/netfrag-price-discovery/README.md

-# Communication Network Fragmentation and Price Discovery
+# Price Discovery in Fragmented Communication Networks

-Source code for the working paper *Communication Network Fragmentation and Price
-Discovery: Interpretive Diffusion after Exogenous Information Shocks* (Austin Cheng).

 The pipeline links scheduled earnings announcements to the surrounding Reddit discussion, reconstructs the author reply graph for each event, measures its